skip to main content

 Best TV plans for watching the French Open

 When I recommend TV providers for major sporting events, I typically outline a range of options.
 There’s often something affordable, something comprehensive, and something in between.
-But for the 2025 French Open, the choice is refreshingly simple: Go with Max.

 The 2025 HBO Max logo on a black background.

-This year, Max promises more than 900 matches from Roland-Garros.
+This year, HBO Max promises more than 900 matches from Roland-Garros.
 It’ll also host a live multiview feature, so you can watch up to four matches simultaneously.
-I’ve been using Max’s NASCAR multiview this season, and it’s a genuinely useful feature for following more than one competitor.
+I’ve been using HBO Max’s NASCAR multiview this season, and it’s a genuinely useful feature for following more than one competitor.

-If you miss a match, Max will offer 48 hours of replays to help you catch up.
+If you miss a match, HBO Max will offer 48 hours of replays to help you catch up.
 That’s especially handy since most matchups happen earlier in the day here in the U.S.

 Most major TV providers carry TNT and truTV.
 Some even offer Max as an add-on, giving you complete tournament coverage through your existing subscription.
 But a notable exception is Fubo, which doesn’t carry any TNT Sports channels.